mmlacak/crochess/docs/source/libcc/memory.rst

 Discretional parameters are indicated by appending ``__d`` to their name, e.g. :c:`int disamb_i__d`.

-For pointers, :c:`NULL` is used if optional parameter is not given.
+For pointers, :c:data:`NULL` is used if optional parameter is not given.

 For other types check which value(s) are used to convey absence of a valid value.